 - Add 2 tablespoons red thai curry paste and 1/4-1/2 teaspoon chili flake if using to the pan and stir around for 1 minute.

-- Whisk in 7 oz. coconut milk, 1 1/2 tablespoons low sodium soy sauce, and 1 teaspoon fish sauce.
+- Whisk in 1 cup coconut milk, 1 1/2 tablespoons low sodium soy sauce, and 1 teaspoon fish sauce.
+Season with 1 teaspoon kosher salt.
+More to taste.
+Simmer 2 minutes.

-- Add shrimp and pasta to the pan and toss carefully with tongs.
-Top with lime zest.
-Serve with lime wedges for squeezing if desired.
+- Add shrimp and pasta to the pan along with 1 tablespoon lime juice and toss carefully with tongs.
+Top with lime zest and serve with extra lime wedges for squeezing if desired.

 Pan: If you don’t have a large skillet with high sides, a large saucepan will work for this recipe.